 One other important destination for us was the LDS temple.
 With no car and not enough research, it took us two attempts to finally get there.
 The first attempt wasn't a complete loss, as we discovered a great Italian restaurant with the most amazing lemon shortcake.
 And we got there eventually.

+Being there, this building really looked like some kind of painted Hollywood backdrop.
+Completely ethereal.
 And I thought the light played neat tricks with the Washington Monument.
 These were just as good.

 Inside the Visitors' Center.